reaper699/lisk-docs/APIReference.md

 ```

 ### Install dapp
-Will install dapp on your node.
+Installs a dapp by id on the node.

 POST `/api/dapps/install`

 **Request**
 ```
 {
-  "id": "id of dapp"
+  "id": "dapp id to install"
 }
 ```
 **Response**
 ```
 {
   "success": true,
-  "path": "path of installed dapp"
+  "path": "dppp install path"
 }
 ```

 ### Installed dapps
-Return list of installed dapps.
+Returns a list of installed dapps on the requested node.

 GET `/api/dapps/installed`